mariamarinr/LAR_Evolution/README.md

 - Required R packages: ggplot2, lme4, lmerTest, dplyr, tidyr, emmeans

 ## Contact
-For any questions or issues, please open an issue in this repository or contact Maria Fernanda Marin at mafer.recinos92@gmail.com.
+For any questions or issues, please open an issue in this repository or contact Maria F Marin-Recinos at mafer.recinos92@gmail.com.

 ---